nglaeser/CRIME-attack/README.md

 ### 6. Wireshark

-Install Wireshark (on the VM).
+Install Wireshark (on the VM, as with everything else).

 ```
 sudo apt-get install wireshark

-# don't remember why I did this stuff
+# don't remember why I did this stuff but it's necessary
 sudo dpkg-reconfigure wireshark-common
 sudo usermod -a -G wireshark $
 reboot